wso2-attic/puppet-modules/modules/wso2brs/README.md

 ## How to Contribute
 Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.

+## Packs to be Copied

+Copy the following files to their corresponding locations.

+1. WSO2 Business Rules Server distribution (2.1.0 or 2.2.0) to `<PUPPET_HOME>/modules/wso2brs/files`
+2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

 ## Running WSO2 Business Rules Server in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.